EICR Certificate Cost

 electrician working with wires

-A Part P Notification is a building regulation that's in place to ensure the safety of homeowners and tenants when having any work carried out.
-The regulation states that notification should be given, along with full plans to a building control body of any upcoming additions of one or more electrical circuits in dwellings and associated buildings.
+What Is It?
+A Part P Notification relates to Building Regulations in place in England and Wales to ensure the safety of homeowners and tenants when having electrical work carried out.
+The regulation states that notification should be given, along with full plans, to a building control body of any upcoming additions of one or more electrical circuits in dwellings and associated buildings.

 Ask a Trade